kwodzicki/TAMU_Thesis_KRW/README.txt

 EXTRAS:
   Two bibliography style files for Atmospheric Sciences have been include; the AGU and AMS styles.
 Many other styles can be used, these are just included as examples

-Please note that appendices have NOT been tested.